-Table 3: Docket 4600 Goals - Pathway to Zero Energy Buildings Pilot 4600 Goals for Electric System Advances/Detracts/Neutral Provide reliable, safe, clean, and Advances low energy use buildings and clean affordable energy to Rhode Island energy with renewables on site. customers over the long term (this applies to all energy use, not just Provides bill reduction and therefore regulated fuels). operational savings due to higher energy efficiency coupled with renewables on site.
 Provides healthier buildings that are more comfortable.
-Improvements in customer empowerment and choice Strengthen the Rhode Island This pilot has the potential to provide new local economy, support economic job opportunities through the construction competitiveness, retain and create activities and on-going site maintenance. jobs by optimizing the benefits of a Participating in, and acknowledgement of, modern grid and attaining these programs increases awareness of job appropriate rate design structures.
-These programs increases awareness of Job opportunities in emerging and sustainable energy sources, which can generate interest in these jobs and create future local jobs in these areas.
-Creates high performing environments that boost economic growth Address the challenge of climate Pilot advances carbon savings with energy change and other forms of efficiency and renewable energy. pollution.
+Improvements in customer empowerment and choice Strengthen the Rhode Island This pilot has the potential to provide new economy, support economic local job opportunities through the competitiveness, retain and create construction activities and on-going site jobs by optimizing the benefits of a maintenance. modern grid and attaining appropriate rate design structures.
+Participating in, and acknowledgement of, these programs increases awareness of job opportunities in emerging and sustainable energy sources, which can generate interest in these jobs and create future local jobs in these areas.
+Creates high performing environments that Address the shallenge of slimate boost economic growth Address the challenge of climate change and other forms of pollution.
+Pilot advances carbon savings with energy efficiency and renewable energy. change and other forms of poliution. efficiency and renewable effergy.
 Prioritize and facilitate increasing Investments in Zero Energy Buildings create customer investment in their more value for building owners facilities (efficiency, distributed generation, storage, responsive demand, and the electrification of vehicles and heating) where that investment provides recognizable net benefits.
 Appropriately compensate Neutral - this pilot is neutral on this goal.
-The distributed energy resources for the Company will explore customer compensation value they provide to the electricity for the locational benefits to the system as ZEB system, customers, and society. market scale and emerges.
-Appropriately charge customers for The current ZEB pilot will not disproportionally the cost they impose on the grid. impact the gird at the moment.
-At scale ZEB's have the potential to disproportionally impact (cost) customers who do not have renewables on site.
-This Company will explore impacts as this market emerges.
-Appropriately compensate the Neutral - this pilot is neutral on this goal. distribution utility for the services it - provides.
-Align distribution utility, customer, This pilot advances this goal by putting and policy objectives and interests incentives towards energy efficiency measures through the regulatory framework, and solutions that helps to achieve the GHG including rate design, cost recovery, reduction goals of the Resilient Rhode Island and incentive.
-Act of 2014 and the Rhode Island GHG Emissions Reduction Plan of 2016.
+The distributed energy resources for the Company will explore customer compensation value they provide to the electricity for the locational benefits to the system as system, customers, and society.
+ZEB market scale and emerges.

-The Narragansett Electric Company d/b/a National Grid Docket No. XXXX Attachment 8 Page 9 of 25 b.
-Gas Demand Response
+The Narragansett Electric Company d/b/a National Grid Docket No. XXXX Attachment 8 Page 11 of 29